islands-collaborative/creative-exchange/README.md

 A web application built by Andy Agulue, Edward Hou, James Mansour, and Seamus Brown.

-So far unnamed but taking shape.
+## Summary

+Our vision is to create a platform for creators to display their works, share ideas and find commissions while giving consumers a streamlined experience to view and contact creators.
+This allows creators to actively search for commissions that meet their skillset and requirements.
+Consumers can discover by content creators have already produced.
+This app is a dynamic platform that lets both creators and consumers manage their relationships the way they want to.

-## Usage
+## How to run

 Set the environment variables to include database credentials and API keys.

-A PostgreSQL database and an AWS S3 deployment are currently required to run.
+A PostgreSQL database named `creative` and an AWS S3 deployment are currently required to run.

 An example of the environment files that need to be set can be found in the [`.env.example`](.env.example) file.